-- single-censored samples from FMMs, where either the r_1 smallest (leftcensored) X values or the r_2 largest (right-censored) X values are not observed, with r_1 and r_2 fixed by design (Miyata, 2011; Mendenhall and Hader, 1958). - doubly censored samples from FMMs, where the r_1 smallest and r_2 largest X values are not observed, with fixed values of r_1 and r_2 (Sindhu et al., 2016; Saleem et al., 2010). - compressed data from FMMs, where a large number of data points are replaced by a small number of selected order statistics (Bishop, 2006). - systematic subsamples, with auxiliary information enabling the ordering of sampled units, as in the fish example described above.
+- Single-censored samples from FMMs, where either the r_1 smallest (left-censored) X values or the r_2 largest (right-censored) X values are not observed, with r_1 and r_2 fixed by design (Miyata (2011); Mendenhall and Hader (1958)). - Doubly censored samples from FMMs, where the r_1 smallest and r_2 largest X values are not observed, with fixed values of r_1 and r_2 (Sindhu, Feroze and Aslam (2016); Saleem, Aslam and Economou (2010)). - Compressed data from FMMs, where a large number of data points are replaced by a small number of selected order statistics (Bishop (2006)). - Systematic subsamples, with auxiliary information enabling the ordering of sampled units, as in the fish example described above.